We create blogging resources and share blog writing tips. In this post, we talk about how the top 10 themes in film can make you a better blogger.

 We all love stories where the human spirit triumphs over injustice, tyranny, and bad luck.
 These stories revolve around exceptional people in awful situations, whether they are there by birth or circumstance.

 If you’re blogging about writing, use this theme to blog about overcoming problems.
 Potential Post: How Fighting Corruption Teaches You To Create Compelling Antagonists

 Love is the most powerful emotion (or is that fear?).
 Anyway, we all want to be loved.
 We all want to be with the people we love.
 Stories about the pursuit of love are fiction staples.

 If you blog about writing, use this passion to show how this emotion changes everything.
-Potential Post: What Pursuing My Wife Taught Me About Suspense
+Potential Post: What Courting My Wife Taught Me About Suspense